martyanov/aetcd/docs/contributing.rst

        $ git push
        $ git push --tags

-4. Wait for travis tests to run and deploy to PyPI
+4. Wait for GitHub Actions jobs to run and deploy to PyPI.